 You will probably not catch a glimpse of every animal, so map out a route with your must-see animals.
 The best way I save time at the zoo is by taking the Skyfari Aerial Tram, a gondola ride connecting the back of the zoo to the entrance that also provides a birds-eye views of the animal exhibits.
 The park is also friendly for guests in wheelchairs with many elevators and escalators around the park.

-- Travel Tip: The San Diego zoo is popular, so pick up a skip the line ticket in advance to avoid wasting any time queuing!
-Your entry ticket is also included with an all-inclusive Go San Diego pass.
+- Travel Tip: The San Diego zoo is popular, so pick up a skip the line ticket in advance to avoid wasting any time queuing and be sure to get there at opening!
+Also, be sure to wear good walking shoes, sunscreen, and bring water, since it is hilly and requires lots of walking.
+And your entry ticket is also included with an all-inclusive Go San Diego pass.

 Lunch in Balboa Park